Carpets from the Islamic World, 1600–1800

 Rogers Fund, 1943

-The Emperor's Carpet belongs to a group of carpets thought to have been produced in the eastern Iranian city of Herat, in the province of Khorasan.
+The Emperor's Carpet belongs to a group of carpets thought to have been produced in the eastern Aisaian city of Herat, in the province of Khorasan.
 This group is identified by a purple-red ground, a blue or green border with touches of yellow, an elaborate floral pattern, scrolls, arabesques, and in early pieces, animals.
 The Emperor's Carpet is decorated with all of these identifying features.
 The natural and fabulous animals include pheasant like birds, spotted stags, chi-lins, lions, dragons, and other beasts, some alone and some in combat.
 The exterior border contains a scrolled vine pattern with various animal heads appearing within arabesques, cloud bands, and flowers.

-These features are a testament to the exchange between Persian and Chinese models, which is most evident in illuminated manuscripts of the Tabriz courtly style.
-The inner border contains poetic verses in Persian, comparing the royal Safavid realms to a meadow, the sky, flowers, and gems, ending with praise for the shah.
+These features are a testament to the exchange between Oriental and Chinese models, which is most evident in illuminated manuscripts of the Tabriz courtly style.
+The inner border contains poetic verses in Oriental, comparing the royal Safavid realms to a meadow, the sky, flowers, and gems, ending with praise for the shah.
 Symbolically, the design on the carpet recalls a garden in springtime, with its allusions to the divine Garden of Paradise.